 Pre-production tasks include selecting jewelry pieces, organizing photoshoots, and creating a shot list.
-“The actual photo shoot, copywriting and graphic design work can take two to three weeks or more,” she adds.
-Then it will be time for the post-production phase: editing, retouching, and finalizing layout design.
+“The actual photo shoot, copywriting, and graphic design work can take two to three weeks or more,” she adds.
+Then, it will be time for the post-production phase: editing, retouching, and finalizing the layout design.

 What are the essential elements of a holiday catalog or lookbook?
 Here’s a list.

 Having a theme in mind will help you curate the jewels you want to highlight and establish the look or feel you want the visuals to evoke.
 Ideas: holiday specials and promotions, last-minute gift ideas, or something more conceptual and romanced (e.g., “Magic in the Making,” which was Bergdorf Goodman’s theme for Holiday 2022).

 You can do models, flat-lay product shots, or lifestyle images with carefully chosen props to create an editorial feel.
 Whatever approach you choose, “Capturing lifestyle imagery that evokes emotion is a key component of holiday marketing materials,” says Alisa Bunger, vice president of U.S. sales & operations Chic Pistachio.
 “But it need not be limited to traditional gifting scenarios such as romantic couples.
 Capture the vibe of the moment, keeping your imagery current in terms of styling but also in terms of values—including self-empowered women, same-sex couples, and environmental messaging.
 These types of cues help consumers to relate to the brand and see how the jewelry can express values that they align with.”